sysrpl/Tiny.Sim/README.md

 ## Requirements

 Tiny uses SDL for cross platform OpenGL context creation and window management.
 If your target platform is Linux you'll need the libsdl-dev package installed to compile, or just libsdl2 to run.
-On Windows simply have SDL2.dll in the same directory and your programs.
+On Windows simply have SDL2.dll in the same directory as your programs.

 ## Note